mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

 ## General parameters
 ```
-int version : Version number of the file.
-string author : Author of the missions.
 string comment : Generic comment to describe the mission.
 Not used in game.
 array<vector> pos : Position(s) for mission.
 "0 0 0" used for random location chosen from locationTypes.
   [0] = The general position for a mission